grafana/k6/Dependencies.md

 The latter also serves as a time to open/close issues that are related to the updates.
 There might be a bug fix for an open issue - we should test it and close the issue.
 Or there might be new functionality that can be used - probably an issue should be open.

-## Golang versions
+## Go versions

-We aim to support a building of the k6 binary with the two latest versions of golang, which reflects the support [policy](https://go.dev/doc/devel/release#policy) of the go team.
+We aim to support a building of the k6 binary with the two latest versions of golang, which reflects the support [policy](https://go.dev/doc/devel/release#policy) of the Go team.

 ## Exceptions